Official websites use .gov

 Secure .gov websites use HTTPS

 The message authentication code (MAC) is generated from an associated message as a method for assuring the integrity of the message and the authenticity of the source of the message.
 A secret key to the generation algorithm must be established between the originator of the message and its intended receiver(s).
-Approved Algorithms Currently, there are three (3) approved* general purpose MAC algorithms: HMAC, KMAC and CMAC.
-Keyed-Hash Message Authentication Code (HMAC) FIPS 198-1, The...
+Approved Algorithms Currently, there are three approved* general-purpose MAC algorithms: HMAC, KMAC, and CMAC.
+Keyed-Hash Message Authentication Code (HMAC) The initial...